aibolem/vexflow-wiki-vexchords/Using-HTML5-Canvas-or-SVG-with-VexFlow.md

-This page describes how to use SVG, but without the deprecated Raphael library.
-Here is an overview of how to set up the three options
+The main purpose of this is to describe how to use SVG, but without the deprecated RAPHAEL library.
+The second purpose is to give an overview of how to set up the three options

-* CANVAS,
+* CANVAS
-* RAPHAEL and
+* RAPHAEL
-* SVG,
+* SVG

-also covering implementation in a wordpress-like website environment.
+On the side, implementation in a Wordpress-like website environment is mentioned.

 ###1.
 CANVAS:###